bocoup/web-platform-contribution-guide/src/directory.rst

 ''''''''

 Chromium has OWNERS files in its source tree, which list the email addresses of people qualified to review changes in that directory.
-See the Chromium documentation on `Code Reviews <https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md>`_ for details.
+See the Chromium documentation on `Code Reviews <https://chromium.googlesource.com/chromium/src/+/master/docs/code_reviews.md>`__ for details.

-You can navigate the chromium source code on the web at https://cs.chromium.org/ or you can check out the code [#build_chromium]_ if you prefer to navigate it locally.
+You can `navigate the chromium source code on the web <https://cs.chromium.org/>`__ or you can `check out the code <https://chromium.googlesource.com/chromium/src/+/master/docs/#checking-out-and-building>`__ if you prefer to navigate it locally.
 Navigating the code base can be tricky, but there's documentation to help, or you can try to simply search.
 However, it is likely that you want to look in the ``src/third_party/blink/renderer/core/`` directory in particular, which holds the implementation of most web-facing features (CSS, DOM, HTML, SVG, etc.).

-The next approach is to look at issues in the Chromium issue tracker. [#crbug]_ Click the drop-down arrow in the search field to find Advanced search.
+The next approach is to look at issues in the `Chromium issue tracker <https://crbug.com/>`__.
+Click the drop-down arrow in the search field to find Advanced search.

 * Change "Search within" to "All issues".